TheSatoLab/Multi_omics_analysis_HIV1-infected_mice/scRNA-Seq/input/README.md

 The analytical pipeline are described in detail elsewhere ([Aso, Nagaoka and Kawakami et al, Cell Reports, 2020]).

 ## samole\.info\.txt
-Information of cells in scRNA-Seq data of HIV1-GFP infected humanized mice (GEO: DRA008999-DRA009013)
+Cellular information of scRNA-Seq data of HIV1-GFP infected humanized mice (GEO: DRA008999-DRA009013)

 ## rawdata
-Fastq files are placed at this directory in mapping step.
+Fastq files are placed at this directory.
 Datas are available at GEO(DRA008999-DRA009013).

 ## hg38_HIVGFP_RU3.fa